tingwu-zhang/learngit/readme.txt

 git tracks changes

-create a new branch is quick and simple switch to a new branch 'dev'
+create a new branch is quick and simple switch to a new branch 'issue-101'